-Creating an app that will be used by perhaps thousands or even millions of people around the globe is a daunting task to say the least.
-At the same time, the headiness of such a project often makes business owners and managers giddy with excitement and the prospect of releasing something revolutionary out to the market.
-It is fair to say that sometimes people get a little ahead of themselves and neglect to consider the entire cost of creation and implementation of the app.
-The best thing to do to avoid oversights in app budgeting is to review some of the costs that are most frequently overlooked by those creating one of these technologies.
+Large-scale application development that will be used by perhaps thousands or even millions of people around the globe is a daunting task, to say the least.
+At the same time, the headiness of such a project often makes business owners and managers giddy with excitement and the prospect of releasing something revolutionary to the market.
+It is fair to say that sometimes people get a little ahead of themselves and neglect to consider the entire cost of the creation and implementation of the app.
+The best thing to do to avoid oversights in app budgeting is to review some of the expenses that are most frequently overlooked by those creating one of these technologies.

-No one walks into the ofﬁce one day and immediately begins to write code to create a brand-new app.
+No one walks into the ofﬁce one day and immediately begins to write code to develop a brand-new application.
 Doing so would be reckless and a complete waste of time.
-Planning and strategy sessions are an essential aspect of proper app creation.
-Everyone involved in the creation of this latest app should be in the room to add input and to offer solutions to any potential roadblocks that the app could run into.
-The exact number and length of these sessions is highly variable, but it is clear that a few questions will need to be answered such as:
+Planning and strategy sessions are essential aspects of proper application development.
+Everyone involved in the creation of this latest app should be in the room to add input and offer solutions to any potential roadblocks that the app could run into.
+The exact number and length of these sessions are highly variable, but it is clear that a few questions will need to be answered such as:

-The Verge did an excellent write-up on the constant strain of battle that occurs between app developers and app platforms.
+The Verge did an excellent write-up on the constant strain of battle that occurs between app developers and application development platforms.
 They explain the basics of that struggle with the following:

 Before anyone grabs their pitchforks and accuses the app platforms of greedily sucking up fees from truly fantastic creators, they need to realize that the platforms themselves have come up with a variety of fantastic ways for those app creators to make revenue for themselves as well.
 For example, Patreon has created a space for creators to charge participating members a monthly fee for access to exclusive bonus content provided only to those subscribers.
 It is an added value play that many subscribers to popular podcasts and other media are more than happy to pay to help support their favorite creators.
 This has proven to be a successful way for many podcasters and others to take advantage of the content boom that is currently underway in the space.

-Platforms are largely a net positive for any and all apps, but the fees that they charge need to be considered as part of the budget for the creation of the app itself.
+Platforms are largely a net positive for any and all apps, but the fees that they charge need to be considered as part of the budget for application development itself.
 Do not skip over this aspect of the process.

 The programmers, marketers, researchers, administrative staff, and others who work day and night to create an app know that their work is never fully done.
 They might pop open the champagne and celebrate at the initial release party for the app, but they know in the back of their minds that the work has really only just begun.
 Kumulos.com speaks directly to app developers about this reality and puts a ﬁne touch on why ongoing expansion must be part of a budget proposal for a new app:

-Maintaining a highly visible and easy to access app that may be downloaded from a platform at any time is something that takes a Herculean amount of work.
-It is important to note get overly anxious about how much money the continuous improvement of an app will cost, but it is important to keep this at the top of mind when creating a budget for the app.
+Maintaining a highly visible and easy-to-access app that may be downloaded from a platform at any time is something that takes a Herculean amount of work.
+It is important to note get overly anxious about how much money the continuous improvement of an app will cost, but it is important to keep this at the top of your mind when creating a budget for the app.

-Bugs in the programing are unlikely to be noticed immediately upon release.
-It often takes some time with everyday users getting their hands on the app and playing around with it before some glaringly obvious errors begin to present themselves.
+Bugs in the programming are unlikely to be noticed immediately upon release.
+It often takes some time for everyday users to get their hands on the app and play around with it before some glaringly obvious errors begin to present themselves.
 As those issues rise to the surface it is best to address them rapidly.
 Apps full of bugs and errors drive consumers away very quickly.
 Thus, a rapid response team may be necessary to babysit the app as it works to get its legs under it.
-The job of that team is to act immediately to bugs noticed by users and work to patch up those errors and release an updated version of the app as quickly as possible.
+The job of that team is to act immediately on bugs noticed by users and work to patch up those errors and release an updated version of the app as quickly as possible.

 The vast majority of issues that come up are simple ﬁxes that don’t impact the functionality of the app to any great extent.
 Major errors can occur though, and it is always best to be prepared for that possibility.
 Establishing a budget that includes the cost of keeping a regular staff of people at the ready to respond to errors and bugs in the system just makes sense from a logistics point of view.

-Maintaining a page on social media is a good start and can generate some organic marketing, but it might also be necessary to purchase some adds on these platforms as well.
+Maintaining a page on social media is a good start and can generate some organic marketing, but it might also be necessary to purchase some ads on these platforms as well.

-- Search Ads – When most people use the Internet they go to a search engine to help ﬁnd the information they desire.
-When they search a topic that relates to your app, it is helpful to have banner ads that can direct them to you.
+When most people use the Internet they go to a search engine to help ﬁnd the information they desire.
+When they search for a topic that relates to your app, it is helpful to have banner ads that can direct them to you.

-- Endorsements – Online inﬂuencers and celebrities have a lot more pull than you may give them credit for.
-Much of the public responds to the people that they trust online, and that can include those who have built up a network of online clout.
+Online inﬂuencers and celebrities have a lot more pull than you may give them credit for.
+Much of the public respond to the people that they trust online, and that can include those who have built up a network of online clout.
 Paying for endorsements from inﬂuencers can help bolster your app with target demographics.